BeautifulTrouble/beautifulrising/_posts/2015-05-13-beautiful-rising-s-beautiful-spring.md

 From discussions of political contexts in the Arab region to highlighting challenges of organizing under current regimes and successes from specific campaigns, each participant identified a story that they then began to write — starting a future contribution for the Beautiful Rising toolbox.
 These included new strategies ("Divestment"), tactics ("Currency hacking" and "Radical travel"), principles ("Maintain momentum" and "Personalize and polarize"), theories (De-colonizing NGO funding"), and case studies ("Stolen Gas Campaign", "Birthright Un/Re-plugged", and “Highway Dummies").

-We were inspired to see a coordinator of the Palestinian-led Boycott, Divestment and Sanctions movement and an organizer with the global climate justice movement to divest from fossil fuels pair up to write a piece on Divestment, and discover common principles and different challenges.
+We were inspired to see a coordinator of the Palestinian-led Boycott, Divestment and Sanctions movement and an organizer with the global climate justice movement to divest from fossil fuels pair up to write a piece on divestment, and discover common principles and different challenges.
 “This is the magic of working across silos,” said Rae Abileah, “and distilling out best practices from our lived experience.”

-Read more about the Amman workshop in this blog post (LINK) by Tunisian participant Zyna Mejri.
+Read more about the Amman workshop in this blog post[https://beautifulrising.org/2015/05/13/troublemaker-s-workshop-in-amman/](https://beautifulrising.org/2015/05/13/troublemaker-s-workshop-in-amman/) by Tunisian participant Zyna Mejri.

 ## Istanbul